 The state is located between the 93°20' E and 95°15' E Longitudes and 25°6' and 27°4' N Latitudes.
 The total area covered by the state is 16,579 square km.
 Nagaland was declared the 16th state of the country of India on 1 December 1963.
 Prior to this, Nagaland used to be a union territory.
 The other interesting information about Nagaland is that it houses as many as 16 different ethnic groups.
 These groups of people have their own separate cultural identities which include customs, dresses and languages.
 Almost 90% of the population of Nagaland is devout Christians.
 The state also has a substantial Hindu populace.

 Speaking about Nagaland's climate, it can be said that the state has quite a pleasant weather all through the year.
 The bracing weather makes it one of the most popular tourist spots in the Indian subcontinent.
 Some of the tourist attractions of the state are:

 - Japfu Peak

 - Zoological Park

-Little is known about the early history of what is now Nagaland, including the origin of several large sandstone pillars at Dimapur.
+Not much is known about the early history of Nagaland, which include the origin of several large sandstone pillars at Dimapur.
 British rule was established over the area by the 1890s, and headhunting, then a traditional practice, was outlawed.
 The Naga territory remained split between Assam and the North East Frontier Agency after Indian independence in 1947, despite a vocal movement advocating the political union of all the Naga tribes; one faction called for secession from India.
 In 1957, following violent incidents, the Indian government established a single Naga administrative unit under Indian rule.
 The Naga people responded by refusing to pay their taxes and by conducting a campaign of sabotage.
 In 1960 the Indian government agreed to make Nagaland a self-governing state within India; the state was officially inaugurated in 1963.
 More Details...